What makes this region great?

 The Olympic Peninsula combines America’s dampest locale with one of the sunniest found west of the Cascades.
 Waterfalls tumult around every corner as do hiking and biking trails up ridges and into valleys.
-Lovely vistas, be they lakefront or the Strait of Juan de Fuca, never get old.
+Lovely vistas, be they lakefront or from Hurricane Ridge, never get old.

 Hama Hama Oysters